tamaratell/tiny-app/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- Test helper functions using the  `npm run test` command.